David Fleischer (political scientist)

-David Verge Fleischer is an American-born Brazilian social scientist and professor.
+David Verge Fleischer is an American-born Brazilian political scientist and professor.

 Fleischer is professor emeritus at the University of Brasília, having taught there since 1972.
-He is also a visiting professor at the University of Washington and the State University of New York.
+He has also been a visiting professor at the University of Washington and the State University of New York.

 Fleischer works with the Brazilian NGOs Instituto Sociedade, População e Natureza (ISPN) and Transparência, Consciência e Cidadania (TCC-Brasil).

 Fleischer, working with Robert G. Wesson, published the book Brazil in Transition in 1983, highlighting the events that led up to the 1964 Brazilian coup d'état.